1947 flying disc craze

-A rash of unidentified flying object reports in the United States were publicized in June and July 1947.
+In 1947, from June to July, a rash of reported sightings of unidentified flying objects (UFOs) in the United States were widely publicized by the news media.
 The craze began on June 24, when media nationwide reported civilian pilot Kenneth Arnold's story of witnessing disc-shaped objects which headline writers dubbed "Flying Saucers".
 Such reports quickly spread throughout the United States; historians would later chronicle at least 800 "copycat" reports in subsequent weeks, while other sources estimate the reports may have numbered in the thousands.

 Reports peaked on July 7.
 After numerous hoaxes and mistaken identifications, the disc reports largely subsided by July 10.
 Mainstream sources speculated that the disc reports were caused by novel technology, mistaken identifications, or mass hysteria.
-In contrast, fringe speculation held that the discs might come from other planets or other dimensions; still others suggested the discs were occult or might signify the end of the world.
+By contrast, fringe speculation held that the discs might have come from other planets or other dimensions; still others suggested the discs were occult or might signify the end of the world.

 The 1947 craze has been extensively studied within the frameworks of both folklore studies and religious studies, where it is regarded by scholars as the "birth of a modern myth".